rust-lang-ua/rustcamp/1_concepts/1_2_box_pin/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:
-1. What does "boxing" mean in 📚 [Rust]⏱0.25h?
+1. What does "boxing" mean in 🏠 [Rust]?
 How is it useful?
 When and why is it required?
-2. What is 📚 [`Pin`]⏱0.5h and why is it required?
+2. What is 📚 [`Pin`] and why is it required?
 What guarantees does it provide?
 How does it fulfill them?
-3. How does 📚 [`Unpin`]⏱0.75h affect the 📚 [`Pin`]⏱0.5h?
+3. How does 📚 [`Unpin`] affect the 📚 [`Pin`]?
 What does it mean?
-4. Is it allowed to move pinned data after the 📚 [`Pin`]⏱0.5h dies?
+4. Is it allowed to move pinned data after the 📚 [`Pin`] dies?
 Why?
 5. What is structural pinning?
 When it should be used and why?
-6. What is 📚 [`Pin`]⏱0.5h projection?
+6. What is 📚 [`Pin`] projection?
 Why does it exist?
 How is it used?